2022 Honda WRV Facelift Overview

 Interior – Honda WRV

+Have enough amount of knee room and even headroom.
+Again not quite as good as a boxy sub-4-meter SUV.
 The seat itself is pretty comfortable with good cushioning.
 But there are a few things I miss back here.

-- One definitely rear AC vents,
+- Rear AC vents,

-- There’s also no charging facilities back here,
+- No charging facilities back here,

 - There’s no center armrest,